How Recycling Scrap Metal Helps Reduce Greenhouse Gases

 There’s one more thing worth keeping in mind – our natural resources of metals are limited, and, sooner or later, we’re going to run out of ores to mine.
 Luckily, metals can be recycled continuously without losing their properties and quality, providing us with a steady supply of materials.
 But at the same time, this also means that each piece of metal that isn’t recycled and reused reduces our resources.

 By getting rid of your scrap responsibly, you can help both the environment and your finances.
-To help you reach your recycling goals, we offer professional scrap metal collection and rubbish clearance services in Westminster and other areas of London.
+To help you reach your recycling goals, we offer professional scrap metal collection and rubbish clearance services in Kensington and other areas of London.